Home

 • Change in owner's schedule.
 Your cat may be sensitive to changes in your routine.

-• Medical problems and conditions such as a urinary tract infection, impacted anal glands, feline constipation, or parasites such as worms.
+• Medical problems and conditions such as a urinary tract infection, impacted anal glands, feline constipation, or cat parasites, including worms that infest cats.

 • Physical discomfort when entering or exiting the litter box.
 If your cat has arthritis or hip issues, injury or some sort of strain, or other condition causing pain or weakness.
 Senior cats are especially susceptible to mobility problems.